-Bison black bean chili just may become the best chili you’ve ever tasted.
-Unlike any other chili you’ve had before, iron-rich bison is cooked low and slow in dark red wine, with several layers of spices, bulgur, and fiber-rich black beans.
+Bison chili just may become the best chili recipe you’ve ever tasted.
+Unlike any other healthy chili recipe you’ve had before, iron-rich bison is cooked low and slow in dark red wine, with several layers of spices, bulgur, and fiber-rich black beans.
 It’s a hearty, healthy, comfort food and one delicious dinner!

 There’s pretty much a chili for every taste bud out there, too.
-Turkey, beef, and even lamb have made their way into my chili bowls, but there’s something very special and healthy about this bison black bean chili!
+Turkey, beef, and even lamb have made their way into my chili bowls, but there’s something very special and healthy about this bison chili recipe!
 Here’s why:

 FOOD FACTS ~ BISON (facts gathered from the National Bison Association)